IEvangelist/blazorators/README.md

 > Targets the `IJSRuntime` type.

+> **Note**<br>
+> The reason that I generate two separate packages, one with an async API and another with the synchronous version is due to the explicit usage of `IJSInProcessRuntime` when using Blazor WebAssembly.
+This decision allows the APIs to be separate, and easily consumable from their repsective consuming Blazor apps, either Blazor server or Blazor WebAssembly.
+I might change it later to make this a consumer configuration, in that each consuming library will have to explicitly define a preprocessor directive to specify `IS_WEB_ASSEMBLY` defined.

 ## Using the `Blazor.SourceGenerators` package 📦

 As an example, the official [`Blazor.LocalStorage.WebAssembly`](https://www.nuget.org/packages/Blazor.LocalStorage.WebAssembly) package consumes the [`Blazor.SourceGenerators`](https://www.nuget.org/packages/Blazor.SourceGenerators) package.
 It exposes extension methods specific to Blazor WebAssembly and the [`localStorage`](https://developer.mozilla.org/docs/Web/API/Window/localStorage) Web API.